cohenerickson/Velocity/README.md

 ## About

-Velocity's initial inspiration came from other proxies such as Hypertabs and Rammerhead Browser.
-After using these proxies I came across issues that break the illusion of using a web browser.
+The initial inspiration for Velocity came from other proxies such as Hypertabs and Rammerhead Browser.
+After using these proxies issues arose that broke the illusion of using a web browser which velocity attempts to fix.

 ## Features

- * Sleak Firefox inspired UI
+ * Sleek Firefox inspired UI
  * Proper link handling
  * Script injection for native functions